Ushinji/pwa_sample/README.md

 # What

 PWA sample application.
-Support dynamic manifest setting, but this app don't support service workers.
+This app support dynamic manifest setting, but don't support service workers.